-Phase 3 Clinical Trial for the Prevention of SSIs after Abdominal Surgery
+Phase 3 Clinical Trial for the Prevention of SSIs after Abdominal (Soft Tissue) Surgery

-Following our end of Phase 2 meeting with the FDA in February 2020, we initiated two potentially pivotal Phase 3 clinical trials of D-PLEX ${100}$ for the prevention of SSIs after abdominal surgery.
-We initiated the first Phase 3 trial (SHIELD I) in this indication in the third quarter of 2020, and we expect to report topline results from this trial at the end of 2021.
+Following our end of Phase 2 meeting with the FDA in February 2020, we initiated two Phase 3 clinical trials of D-PLEX ${100}$ for the prevention of SSIs after abdominal (soft tissue) surgery.
+In May 2021, the FDA agreed in a Type B meeting that a single pivotal Phase 3 study is sufficient, provided the study results are adequate, for potential approval of a D-PLEX ${100}$ NDA for the prevention of SSIs in colorectal surgery.
+We initiated the first Phase 3 trial (SHIELD I) in this indication in Israel in the third quarter of 2020, with additional sites in the United States and Europe.
 We also initiated the second Phase 3 trial (SHIELD II) in December 2020.
-Both trials are designed to be prospective, multinational, multicenter, randomized, controlled, two-arm, double-blinded trials to evaluate the efficacy and safety of D-PLEX ${100}$ in combination with the standard of care, which includes a prophylactic antibiotic administered prior to surgery.
+Both trials are designed to be prospective, multinational, multicenter, randomized, controlled, two-arm, double-blinded trials to evaluate the efficacy and safety of D-PLEX ${100}$ in combination with the standard of care, which includes a prophylactic antibiotic administered prior to surgery, in patients aged 18 years and older at screening, undergoing an elective colorectal surgery involving colon or rectal resection and with at least one incision measuring greater than 7 centimeters (SHIELD II) or greater than 10 centimeter (SHIELD I).